LeviLovie/lua-config/README.md

 A simple rust configuration tool using lua.

 ## Idea
 I always have trouble configuring my rust applications.
-I wanted to try out lua as a tool for configurations as I could also do some logic while the config is beeing read.
+I wanted to try out lua as a tool for configurations as I could also do some logic while the config is being read.
 For example:
 ```lua
 function Config()
 	local config = {